jcbacong/NOVAGene/README.md

 ## 📬 Contact

-For questions or issues, please open a GitHub Issue or contact the authors directly.
+For questions or issues, please open a GitHub Issue or contact me directly at bacong.junelle@gmail.com